Terra88/ArchXyrif/README.md

 Warning this script will reformat, re-part and reinstall your system to arch linux. <br>
 GNU GENERAL PUBLIC LICENSE Version 3License - Copyright (c) Terra88 - Read LICENCE section for more.<br>
 <br>
 Aim of the project: Is to create a semi-automated script, that will help you install Arch Linux, semi automatically.
-The program will guide you through the installation and stop with prompts step by step.
-1) Partition 2) Installing bare minimum build with pacstrap 3) Ask for user/host informations and set user/root pw set systemctl service on for network manager Optional: [y/n] options: 4) Guides you through GPU driver/Window manager/Login manager setup with simple "example: (1.Intel,2.Nvidia,3.AMD,4.All drivers,5.Skip) options" 5) asks if you want to install extra Pacman or AUR packages y/n and finishes the install.
+The program will guide you through the installation and stop with prompts step by step. <br> 1) Partition 2) Installing bare minimum build with pacstrap 3) Ask for user/host informations and set user/root pw set systemctl service on for network manager Optional: [y/n] options: 4) Guides you through GPU driver/Window manager/Login manager setup with simple "example: (1.Intel,2.Nvidia,3.AMD,4.All drivers,5.Skip) options" 5) asks if you want to install extra Pacman or AUR packages y/n and finishes the install.
 <br><br>
 HOW TO USE: Create a USB Boot Stick with Balena Etcher & Iso file from: https://archlinux.org/download/ <br>
 Set USB Boot to 1st priority from startup menu f2/del and Restart to Boot Archlinux Bootable installer ISO(USB Media)<br>